statlab/permute/doc/source/user/regression.rst

 original order of the :math:`x` values.
 From the distribution of the test statistic under the null conditioned on the observed data, the is the ratio of the count of the *as extreme* or *more extreme* test statistics to the total number of such test statistics.
-For :math:`n=10` you might in principle enumerate all :math:`10!` equally likely pairings and then compute the exact .
+You might in principle enumerate all :math:`n!` equally likely pairings and then compute the exact .
 For sufficiently large :math:`n`, enumeration becomes infeasible; in which case, you could approximate the exact using a uniform random sample of the equally likely pairings.